Signed in as:

 At some point we are hoping to expand, but until that happens, we must keep these age limits in place.

-Yes, provided we have availability, we will accept babies as young as one day old.
+Yes, provided we have space & staff, we will accept babies as young as one day old.
 If we do not have the space, we will provide great resources for you that also take in neonatal kittens.

 Yes, there is.